ShanaFoster/ticket-lifecycle/README.md

 </p>
 <p>

-Image above is showing an open ticket that was created by and end user because employee are having an issue with the online banking system.
+"The image above shows an open ticket created by an end user regarding an issue employee are experiencing with the online banking system."
 </p>
 <br />